-The 2018 Greenwich International Film Festival will kick off on Thursday, May 31st with its most prestigious event, the Changemaker Gala.
+The 2019 Greenwich International Film Festival in proud to present its most prestigious event, the Changemaker Honoree Gala, on May 30th at L’Escale.
 Each year GIFF awards artists who’ve used their voice for positive social change through their philanthropic endeavors and their career accomplishments.
-This event, sponsored by Betteridge, will help support our charity partners; UNFPA, Americares and the Waterside School.
+This event, sponsored by Betteridge, will help support our charity partners.
 Purchase tickets to attend by clicking here.

-Nominated for several Golden Globe and Emmy awards, Ashley Judd will receive the “Changemaker Award” for her work as the Global Goodwill Ambassador with the United Nations Population Fund (UNFPA).
-As a feminist and social justice humanitarian, Ashley had been working internationally, with NGO’s, grass roots organizations, governments, and supranational bodies since 2004.
-This year Ashley was named one of TIME Magazine’s Person of The Year for her activism and leadership in the feminist movement.
+Nominated for several Golden Globe and Emmy awards, Ashley Judd received the “Changemaker Award” for her work as the Global Goodwill Ambassador with the United Nations Population Fund (UNFPA).
+As a feminist and social justice humanitarian, Ashley has been working internationally, with NGO’s, grass roots organizations, governments, and supranational bodies since 2004.
+In 2018 Ashley was named one of TIME Magazine’s Person of The Year for her activism and leadership in the feminist movement.

 Academy Award-winning actress Renée Zellweger received the “Changemaker Award” for her leadership and support in the search for effective treatments and a cure for amyotrophic lateral sclerosis (ALS), in honor of her dear friend Nanci Ryder, veteran publicist and co-founder of BWR Public Relations who was diagnosed in 2014, as well as her work with the SIMS Foundation, a charitable foundation dedicated to support those in the Austin music industry, suffering from depression and mental health illnesses.